Keep cosy with the Ugg Black Friday 2022 sale

 Ugg essential mini boot: Was £150, now £119.99, Ugg.com

 Ugg’s mini boots have experienced somewhat of a renaissance recently.
 Comfortable yet practical, the cosy shoes are crafted from suede with the brand’s signature sherpa fleece lining interior.
 With their rubber outsole, they’ll take you from the sofa to the shop.
-Only a few sizes remain in the classic chestnut finish, but the black (was £150, now £119.99, Ugg.com) is still available in sizes three to nine.
+Only one size remains in the classic chestnut finish, but the black (was £150, now £119.99, Ugg.com) is still available in sizes three to nine.

 Ugg oh yeah slide: Was £80, now £30, Ugg.com